Investing in Private Markets

 Access to a larger universe of high-quality opportunities

-Overall, we believe the private equity markets investable universe offers businesses of comparable quality to our public market investments.
-It also benefits from differentiated opportunities for value creation including sourcing, structuring and operational expertise, which are described in more detail as follows.
+Overall, we believe the private equity market’s investable universe offers businesses of comparable quality to our public market investments.
+It also benefits from differentiated opportunities for value creation, including sourcing, structuring, and operational expertise.

 Adding value from sourcing and structuring